learn-co-curriculum/phase-1-intro-to-communicating-with-the-server/README.md

 and running the code that makes our website accessible over the internet.

 Servers do a lot!
 You can think of them as a _home base_ for our websites - they're where our websites actually live!
 In order for us to build fully functional web apps, our client-side code needs to be able to communicate with a server.

 We'll need to be able to ask our server for data, send data to our server so that the server can persist that data in a database, update data that we're already storing, and remove data that we no longer want to store.

 Imagine, for example, that you're designing YouTube.
-You'll need to be able to serve people videos based on a search - requesting data - allow people to post new videos - persisting data - update the number of likes associated with a video - updating data - and allow people to remove videos that they no longer want to keep - deleting data.
+You'll need to be able to:

+- serve people videos based on a search - requesting data.
+- allow people to post new videos - persisting data.
+- update the number of likes associated with a video - updating data.
+- and allow people to remove videos that they no longer want to keep - deleting data.

 Whew!
 That's a lot to do!
 Fortunately, JavaScript makes it easy for us using the _AJAX_ technique.

 ## Define AJAX

 _AJAX_ is short for "asynchronous JavaScript and XML".
 It's the process used to make requests to the server and update the DOM without reloading the web page.
 There are a few different ways to implement this.
 We'll take a look at one of the most efficient ways: `fetch()`.

 The name "asynchronous JavaScript and XML" arises from the fact that, in the past, the data sent back to the browser from the server was encoded as XML.
 Now, however, it's most often sent back in a format known as JSON ("Jay-Sawn").
 JavaScript Object Notation (JSON) is a `String` that JavaScript knows how to turn into an `Object`.
 Using JavaScript, we can access the JSON returned by the server and use it to update the DOM.